Choosing a primary school

 All primary schools are obliged to publish a school plan that describes their ethos, admissions policy and objectives.

-The admissions policy of most primary schools is fairly straightforward - they give priority to children from their local area, which, for denominational schools, is usually the local parish.
+The admissions policy of most primary schools is fairly straightforward - they give priority to children from their local area.
 Admissions problems can arise in expanding areas where the school cannot cope with extra numbers.
 Where there is an accommodation problem, the school must give priority on the basis of its admissions policy, sometimes called an enrolment policy.
 This is drawn up by the board of management and should be available to you on request.

 The admissions policy must comply with section 7 of the Equal Status Act 2000.

 If a school refuses to enrol your child you may appeal the decision to the school’s board of management.
 If this does not succeed you may appeal the decision to the Department of Education and Skills.
 More information about this is in Circular 22/02 Appeals Procedures under Section 29 of the Education Act 1998 and in the Department's document on appeals procedures.